NicolBolas/Proposal-Ideas/Stateless Subobjects.md

-% Stateless Subobjects and Types, pre-release v2
+% Stateless Subobjects and Types, pre-release v3
 %
 % July 13, 2016

 This proposal specifies the ability to declare member and base class subobjects which do not take up space in the objects they are contained within.
 It also allows the user to define classes which will always be used in such a fashion.

-# Motivation and Scope
+# Motivation and Scope {#motivation}

 An object is stateless, conceptually speaking, if it has no non-static data members.
 As such, the state of any particular instance is no different from another.
 Because of this, there is no conceptual reason why a stateless object needs to have a region of storage associated with it.